Graduate Programs Office

 - complete official transcripts of college and university credits;

 - online application for admission to the Toulouse Graduate School; and

-- results of the Graduate Management Admission Test or Graduate Records Examination (three to four weeks for the test to be received by the Graduate School).
+- results of the Graduate Management Admission Test (three to four weeks for the test to be received by the Graduate School).

-Information about the GMAT/GRE may be obtained from the Toulouse Graduate School or the CoB Graduate Programs Office.
-Undergraduate students who intend to enter a master’s degree program in the College of Business should take the GMAT or GRE in the final term/semester of the senior year.
-Students who hold an undergraduate degree and intend to enter a master’s degree program in the College of Business must file a GMAT or GRE score in sufficient time for the graduate admission application to be considered prior to the term/semester/session of intended first enrollment.
+Information about the GMAT may be obtained from the Toulouse Graduate School or the CoB Graduate Programs Office.
+Undergraduate students who intend to enter a master’s degree program in the College of Business should take the GMAT in the final term/semester of the senior year.
+Students who hold an undergraduate degree and intend to enter a master’s degree program in the College of Business must file a GMAT score in sufficient time for the graduate admission application to be considered prior to the term/semester of intended first enrollment.